Vica1106/Power_Outages_Analyst/README.md

 #### Step 2: Univariate Analysis
 **Step 2.1**:
-The first graph we draw is a bar chart that counts the times of major outages each year.
-It helps us realize which year often has major outages.
-It displays the distribution of a outages's happened years.
+The initial graph is a bar chart depicting the frequency of major outages each year.
+This visualization provides insights into the occurrence of major outages throughout different years.
+Before 2011, there was a consistent annual increase in the number of outages, peaking significantly in 2011.
+Subsequently, post-2011, there has been a gradual decline in outage occurrences.
 <iframe src="assets/bar_chart_1.html" width=800 height=600 frameBorder=0></iframe>

 **Step 2.2**: